zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![Access keys is selected under Settings on the Azure Container registry's Access keys blade, and the values in the Login server, Username, and Name boxes are highlighted on the right.](media/acr-access-keys.png "Container Registry blade")

-3. Return to the Integrated terminal window in VS Code and enter the following command to log in to your Azure Container registry, replacing the bracketed values with those from the container registry access keys page.
+3. Return to the Integrated terminal window in VS Code and enter the following command to log in to your Azure Container Registry, replacing the bracketed values with those from the container registry access keys page.

     ```bash
     docker login [Login Server] -u [Username]